 White collar crime is generally considered to be any non-violent act which involves some sort of deception.
 These crimes are most often committed by a business person or public official, and the evidence in such crimes usually involves a paper trail which investigators use to prosecute the accused.

-Law enforcement aggressively investigate these allegations.
-San Diego white collar crimes attorney Vikas Bajaj has 15 years experience defending against these charges.
+Law enforcement aggressively investigates these allegations.
+San Diego white collar crimes attorney Vikas Bajaj has over 16 years experience defending against these charges.
 Call us today for a free consultation.

 - 1 We Can Defend You Against All White Collar Crime Accusations

 - 2 Most Common Types of White Collar Crime Allegations

 - 3 Potential Defenses for White Collar Crimes